WakeTechBrandon/tech-portfolio/website/blog/2023-5-11-Overwatch-2-New-Lead-Developer.md

 If Players could see the amount of damage that they were taking over time and every player who participated in their death, then they would be able to have a clear picture of how they were eliminated.

 ### A Better Scoreboard

+The scoreboard has become infamous for misinformation within a match.
+Almost becoming more of an ego feeder, than useful information.

+Eliminations require one point of damage for credit and results in a bloated figure, which can become confusing to new players as the enemy deaths statistic does not add up to be equal to the elimination statistic.
+Instead I propose an Elimination Participation Percentage to be tracked instead.
+An average of all team members' participation (damage relative to max health)  in total eliminations will be tracked.

+Healing, Damage, and Mitigation all also have a miniscule place on the scoreboard.
+Characters such as Roadhog may indicate an amount of "feeding" through their healing stat.
+Moira is notorious for bloating her damage and healing numbers through a low constant damage, high Healing capability in general, and self healing.
+Damage heroes may inflate their Damage (or Supports their Healing) stat by only focusing the Tank character and not the other lower max Health targets.
+This causes player confusion as to their actual "value" created in a match.
+I suggest a statistic that tracks both healing and damage, while also removing self-healing, and reducing inflation caused by focusing Tanks.
+Ultimate Charge Generation would track all "value" created by a player even while having their Ultimate ability available.
+Another statistic to include may be a "Ultimate Charge Inefficiency" statistic as well, as that would indicate how much Ultimate Charge was generated while said Ultimate was available.

 ![Better Scoreboard Image](../../../../img/Scoreboard_01.png)